-We do not believe that inflation has had a material impact on our net sales or operating in the recent past.
+We do not believe that inflation has had a material impact on our net sales or operating results for the past three fiscal years or for the six months ended July 30, 2005.
 There can be no assurance that our business will not be affected by inflation in the future.